 - Fold the batter by hand to avoid overmixing.
 It’s okay to have a few lumps.

 - If using for stuffing, you can make it up to three days in advance.
-Crumble the cornbread and keep in the fridge until ready to use.
+Crumble the cornbread and keep it in the fridge until ready to use.